andrew-aladev/brotli-vs-zstd/README.md

 ./scripts/data/process_wikipedia.sh /mnt/hdd1/wikipedia
 ```

-This benchmark will take about `3 weeks` on modern machine.
+This benchmark will take about `4 weeks` on modern machine.
 It will populate results and update [data folder](data).

-You can add your own script, please look at [scripts/data folder](scripts/data).
+You can add your own custom script, please look at [scripts/data folder](scripts/data).

 ## Chart